Provide Help to a Student

 Give assurance that campus and community resources can help.
 Encourage students to report directly to Title IX and offer to help.
 Offer to walk the student over to SARC (Student Advocacy Resource Center) or Curry Health Counseling Center.
 (Resources)

-In accordance with University policy, all University employees must report within 24 hours, information they have about alleged or possible sex-based discrimination, sexual harassment, and sexual misconduct involving students to the Office of Equal Opportunity and Affirmative Action.
+In accordance with University policy, all University employees must report within 24 hours, the information they have about alleged or possible sex-based discrimination, sexual harassment, and sexual misconduct involving students to the Office of Equal Opportunity and Title IX.
 (More about reporting)

 You may print out the following information to provide to the student: